 Personality Profile

-Cardamom personalities are people who are strong-willed, up front, motivating, and enthusiastic.
+Cardamom personalities are people who are strong-willed, upfront, motivating, and enthusiastic.
 They often instill inspiration in others and tend to make good leaders.

 Mode of Administration and Application